EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 3. **Lucia**

     - **Wants:** Lucia is the marketing manager of BUBook and wants to better advertise the platform so that more new users register and begin using BUBook.
-    - **Needs:** Lucia needs to fetch the data from Jason's analytical database to create inferences on making more more captivating digital ads.
+    - **Needs:** Lucia needs to fetch the data from Jason's analytical database to create inferences on making more captivating digital ads.

 ** **